Akshay-Paunikar/iNeuron_Mushroom_Classification/README.md

 <b>Summary :</b>

  - The target column has 2 class type one is 'poisonous' which has 3916 counts and second is 'edible' which has 4208 counts so we have nearly equal counts for poisonous and edible classes in our data.
 Hence we can say that our data is balanced.
- - There are 4 types of cap-surface in a mushroom and also it suggests that 'edible' mushrooms do not have 'capsurface' : 'g : grooves' according to our data.
+ - There are 4 types of cap-surface in a mushroom and also it suggests that 'edible' mushrooms do not have 'cap-surface' : 'g : grooves' according to our data.
- The mushroom may or may not have bruises but still it could be poisonous or edible according to our data.
+ - The mushroom may or may not have bruises but still it could be poisonous or edible according to our data.
- The mushroom can have Gill Spacing as Close or Crowded but still it could be poisonous or edible according to our data.
+- The mushroom can have Gill Spacing as Close or Crowded but still it could be poisonous or edible according to our data.
- The mushroom can have Gill Size as Narrow or Broad but still it could be poisonous or edible according to our data.
+- The mushroom can have Gill Size as Narrow or Broad but still it could be poisonous or edible according to our data.
- The 'edible' mushroom do not have Gill Color : Buff, Green and 'poisonous' mushroom do not have Gill Color :
-Red, Orange according to our data.
+- The 'edible' mushroom do not have Gill Color : Buff, Green and 'poisonous' mushroom do not have Gill Color : Red, Orange according to our data.
- The 'poisonous' mushroom do not have Stalk Root as Rooted type according to our data.
+- The 'poisonous' mushroom do not have Stalk Root as Rooted type according to our data.
- The mushroom can have Stalk-Surface-Above-Ring as Smooth, Fibrous, Silky or Scaly but still it could be poisonous or edible according to our data.
+- The mushroom can have Stalk-Surface-Above-Ring as Smooth, Fibrous, Silky or Scaly but still it could be poisonous or edible according to our data.
- The mushroom can have Stalk-Surface-Below-Ring as Smooth, Fibrous, Silky or Scaly but still it could be poisonous or edible according to our data.
+- The mushroom can have Stalk-Surface-Below-Ring as Smooth, Fibrous, Silky or Scaly but still it could be poisonous or edible according to our data.
- The 'edible' mushroom do not have Ring-Type as Large and None and 'poisonous' mushroom do not have RingType as Flaring according to our data.
+- The 'edible' mushroom do not have Ring-Type as Large and None and 'poisonous' mushroom do not have Ring-Type as Flaring according to our data.
- The 'edible' mushrooms do not have Spore-Print-Color as Green and 'poisonous' mushrooms do not have SporePrint-Color as Purple, Orange, Yellow, Buff according to our data.
+- The 'edible' mushrooms do not have Spore-Print-Color as Green and 'poisonous' mushrooms do not have Spore-Print-Color as Purple, Orange, Yellow, Buff according to our data.
- The 'poisonous' mushrooms do not have Population Type as Numerous and Abundant according to our data.
+- The 'poisonous' mushrooms do not have Population Type as Numerous and Abundant according to our data.
- The 'poisonous' mushrooms do not have Habitat Type as Waste according to our data.
+- The 'poisonous' mushrooms do not have Habitat Type as Waste according to our data.
- The XGBoost Classifier model has 100% accuracy on both training data and test data.
+- The XGBoost Classifier model has 100% accuracy on both training data and test data.